A new Franchising Report from Senator Masto was just released. it revealed a lot about the franchise industry.

 If I had my say, I’d suggest that all franchisors do one thing.

-Break down annual average franchise unit revenue…without *’s.
+Break down annual average franchise business unit revenue…without *’s.
 And note the high-end and the low-end revenue numbers.
-That’s it.
+Keep it simple, people!

 In other words, don’t say *”The sales figures don’t include franchisees with locations in South Dakota who needed to close their doors for the first two weeks in August of 2019 because of the annual Sturgis Motorcycle Rally.”